afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 ![9-1000MileResults][15]

-We'll examine the precision capabilities of our query a bit later, but for now, let's go ahead and add the remaining filter conditions.
+We'll examine the precision capabilities of our query a bit later, but for now, let's add the remaining filter conditions.

 To do this, paste the following code over the POST request we just created.